assemblee-virtuelle/semapps/website/docs/middleware/ldp/index.md

 | `DELETE *` | `ldp.resource.delete` | `ldp.container.delete` | -                                         |

 > Note: If the `readOnly` container option is set (see above), only `GET` routes are added.

+## Dynamic ontologies registration

+If you wish other services to register new ontologies dynamically, you must set the `dynamicOntologiesRegistration` setting to `true`.

+You can then call the [`ldp.ontology.register`](./ontology#register) action.

+They will be persisted by default to a dataset named `settings` (the same used by the `auth.account` service).
+If you wish to use another dataset name, you can change the `settingsDataset` setting.

 ## Redirecting to a frontend app